 Some minor differences may be expected because Impact-Echo are point readings below the position of the single transducer whereas MIRA makes a reconstructed map over the whole length of the joint with a width of about 250 mm.
-However, the general interpretation of both tools for the practical purpose of Quality Control or Quality Assurance is equivalent.
+However, the general interpretation of both tools for the practical purpose of quality control or quality assurance is equivalent.

-Fig. 13.
-Final results from joint 2FL and comparison.
+Figure 12.
+Final results from joint 2FL and comparison between both testing methods.
 (A) 3D view of the whole testing area of the joint.
 (B) D-scan view representing the longitudinal cross section of the joint at its center (x = 125 mm) and the position where the transversal cross sections shown in Figure 11 were taken.
-(C) Impact-Echo method results and chosen color classification.
+(C) Impact-Echo method results with the color classification given.